-- -All students once a year receive a safety talk on stranger danger and basic safety (lost, emergency) during their Life Skills or Mentor class - -All staff will go through a training session reviewing the school's Plan Against Discrimination and Harassment (formerly Fair and Equal Treatment Plan (FET)) and Child Protection Policy once a year in August.
+- -All students once a year receive a safety talk on stranger danger and basic safety (lost, emergency) during their Life Skills or Mentor class.
+The Child Protection Policy will be reviewed by the DSL (counselor) and the Student council every year. - -All staff will go through a training session reviewing the school's Plan Against Discrimination and Harassment (formerly Fair and Equal Treatment Plan (FET)) and Child Protection Policy once a year in August.